tudelft3d/geogeeks/docs/linux/ssh.md

 ```

  1. Copy your public ssh key (as created in step 1) to all servers respectively.
 So:
+    === ":simple-apple: :simple-linux: Unix (macOS & Linux)"

         - `ssh-copy-id bastionex` and give your TU Delft password when prompted.
         - `ssh-copy-id <server>` and give your key's password (set in step 1) and then your server password.
 Beware you might be prompted for the password of your ssh keys multiple times before you are asked for the actual password of the respective user in each server.

-Now you can install your SSH public key on the jump server with the following command and give you NetID password when prompted.
-(Note: change the server name if needed)
+    === ":material-microsoft-windows: Windows"

+        On Windows, `ssh-copy-id` is not available.
+Instead, pipe your public key over `ssh`:

+        ```powershell
+        Get-Content C:\<home_directory>\.ssh\id_rsa.pub | ssh bastionex "cat >> .ssh/authorized_keys"
+        ```

+        Give your TU Delft password when prompted.
+Then do the same for each server, replacing `bastionex` with `<server>`.

 **Usage**